Children and young people's voice

 Wiltshire Youth Council will give young people the chance to have their say on decisions that are made by the local authority.
 Our area boards have funding allocated for projects for young people.
 Youth councillors will be helping to allocate money to such projects that are important to them and their peers.
 They will also have the chance to inspect council services, ensuring that these represent young people's best interests.

-We are asking young people aged 11 - 17 years old to put themselves forward.
+We are asking young people aged 11 to 17 years old to put themselves forward.

 Elections will take place between 29 January 2024 and 2 February 2024 and will be held on an electronic voting platform that will easily be accessible to school pupils, using a web link.
-A youth councillor and deputy youth councillor will be appointed.
+Two youth councillors and a deputy youth councillor will be appointed.

 Youth councillors will be asked to commit one evening a month to attend a full Wiltshire Youth Council meeting which will focus on issues that are important to young people.
 These meetings will be hybrid, which means that if the youth councillor cannot make it in person then they can join via Microsoft Teams.